sergioscker/finantial-controls/README.md

-# DevBills 💼💻
+# Financial Control 💼💻

-**DevBills** is a full-stack application designed to manage and track personal finances.
+**Financial Control** is a full-stack application designed to manage and track personal finances.
 It includes a backend API built with **Node.js** and **TypeScript** and a responsive frontend interface using **React** and **Vite**.
 The project provides a seamless way to visualize, manage, and track financial data with dynamic charts and detailed forms.

 ## 🌐 Project Links
 - **Repository**: [github.com/sergioscker/dev-bills](https://github.com/sergioscker/dev-bills)